apache/flink/docs/dev/types_serialization.md

   * POJOs: classes that follow a certain bean-like pattern

-* Scala auxiliary types (Option, Either, Lists, Maps, ...)
+* Auxiliary types (Option, Either, Lists, Maps, ...)

 * Generic types: These will not be serialized by Flink itself, but by Kryo.